 Volunteers are an integral part of the enriched classroom experience.
 Their support of teacher-planned activities is encouraged and welcomed.
 Volunteers must pick up ID badges in the school office.
-Volunteers must follow the same code of ethics that the professional staff follow.
+Volunteers must follow the same code of ethics that the professional staff follow (included in the appendix).
 This includes keeping confidential matters confidential.
 Volunteers, particularly those driving for field trips, will be required to share personal information for background checks.